jackhamondpro/jackhamondpro.github.io/about/index.md

 # About Me

-Hello, I'm **Jack Hamond**, a passionate Civil Engineer and tech enthusiast.
+Hello, I'm **Jack Hamond**, an Engineering Technician in North Dakota.
+I enjoy spending time with my family, reading a good book, and enjoying cigars with friends.

+I started my education (2022) at the University of Mary in Bismarck, ND pursuing a degree in Civil Engineering.
+I got an internship that next Summer at [KLJ Engineering](https://kljeng.com/).
+I got married in December of my second year of college and I got hired full-time that Summer as an Engineering Technician.
+I am continuing to work for KLJ to this day.
+Since getting hired full-time, I have decided to finish my civil engineering degree online at UND.
+My daughter was born in October of 2024 and pusuing my degree online has allowed me to create a flexibile schedule so that I can manage my work, school, and personal life.

+During my second semester at the University of Mary, I had a course that tought me some of the basic tools on Linux machines (sed, grep, awk, etc.).
+I was super impressed when my professor taught us how to get to the terminal&mdash;I felt like a true hacker.
+I can still remember the first time I typed "sudo apt update && sudo upgrade -y" and watched the local package index update and the upgrades load.
+Learning vim, the way computers work, and the power of automation of Ever since that semester I have continued to "play with" and use

-I use my expertise in civil engineering combined with programming and automation tools to design smarter, more efficient projects.
-From leveraging advanced structural design to automating construction processes with WSL2 and Linux, I enjoy pushing the boundaries of what's possible with technology in the built environment.
+I use my expertise in civil engineering combined with programming and automation tools to be smarter and more efficient at work.

+automating construction processes with WSL2 and Linux, I enjoy pushing the boundaries of what's possible with technology in the built environment.

 This site serves as a portfolio of my work, showcasing a blend of engineering projects and software development skills.

 ## Background

-I hold a degree in **Civil Engineering** and have extensive experience in:
+I am pursuing a degree in **Civil Engineering** and have experience in:

-- **Structural Design** (Designing bridges, buildings, and more)
-- **Geotechnical Engineering** (Soil mechanics and foundation analysis)
 - **Automation with WSL2 & Linux** (Optimizing workflows and processes)
 - **Software Development** (Building tools and automating tasks)

-When I’m not engineering, you’ll find me coding, learning new technologies, or exploring new automation techniques to improve the efficiency of construction projects.
+When I’m not engineering, you’ll find me coding, learning new technologies, or exploring new automation techniques.

 ## Contact